Delaware • New Jersey • Pennsylvania

 With PFAS’ ubiquitous nature, there is increasing evidence of its adverse effects on human health and the environment.

-- U.S. EPA: In March 2023, the EPA proposed National Primary Drinking Water Standards for six PFAS compounds that it anticipates finalizing by the end of 2023.
-If implemented this rule would set maximum containment levels (MCL) for the target PFAS compounds and require public water systems to monitor these compounds, notify the public of their concentrations, and reduce levels that exceed the proposed standards.
+• U.S. EPA: In April 2024, the EPA announced the final National Primary Drinking Water Regulation (NPDWR), setting maximum containment levels (MCL) for six target PFAS compounds.
+This rule requires public water systems to monitor these compounds, notify the public of their concentrations and reduce levels that exceed the proposed standards.
+Learn more about the final rule.

-- Delaware: Delaware was developing PFAS drinking water standards but has paused those efforts pending the outcome of the proposed EPA MCL drinking water standards.
+• Delaware: Delaware was developing PFAS drinking water standards but paused those efforts pending the outcome of the proposed EPA MCL drinking water standards.

 DRBC staff pull a sediment sample from the Delaware River to monitor for PFAS.
 Photo by DRBC. |